Project Metrics Viewer displays data previously stored in .mtx files.

 Toggle automatic chart display on/off.
 You can still get charts in the View menu when Display charts is off.

 Toggle rotated view on/off.
-In rotated view, the grid is so that columns become rows and rows become columns.
+In rotated view, grid columns become rows and rows become columns.